 The best thing about the UX is it’s handling.
-Whilst the ubiquitous CVT gear box in the Toyota/Lexus model line-up can be a little frustrating when it comes to all-out fun.
-There’s just not enough pulling power in the 2.0 litre unit & the CVT box is too slow to bring what power there is as fast as you’d like.
-Fitted the UX however , it actually works better than in some larger Lexus models.
+Whilst the ubiquitous CVT gear box in the Toyota/Lexus model line-up can be a little frustrating when it comes to all-out fun, fitted the UX however , it actually works better than in some larger Lexus models.
 The UX although a crossover/SUV, sits quite low to the ground & is a lot of fun to drive when you’re lucky enough to find some winding B roads.
 It hugs corners tightly & springs out of them quickly, putting a smile on your face.
-In the confines of metropolitan driving, it’s also a hit.
-The cabin is well insulated from outside noise & in the city, especially at lower speeds & in traffic, the EV function can be utilised.
+In the confines of metropolitan driving it’s also a hit.
+The cabin is well insulated from outside noise & in the city, especially at lower speeds or stuck in traffic, the EV function can be utilised.
 At anything under 20mph progress is serene & the UX’s smallish size makes it easy to park as well.

 Like the larger Lexus ES, the UX also performs admirably as a motorway cruiser.
-Large distances are eaten up, with adaptive cruise control a real bonus when traffic gets heavier or you enter a speed restricted section of the road.
+Large distances are eaten up with adaptive cruise control a real bonus when traffic gets heavier, or you enter a speed restricted section of the road.
 The driver’s seat is incredibly comfortable & although my test car didn’t feature electric seat adjustment, the manual one’s worked just fine.
-You’d struggle to find a more enjoyable cabin in the class to be in.
+Furthermore, you’d struggle to find a more enjoyable cabin in the class to be in.

 For company car drivers looking at saving a few quid, the UX 250d comes with CO2 emissions of 95g/km & a BIK in year one of 22%, with a 23% rate in years two & three.
 In comparison, an Audi Q2 with 150bhp is 29% in year one, increasing to 30% in year’s two & three.
 So a substantial saving per annum can be made.
 Add in the combined fuel economy of 49.5mpg – we averaged 43.6mpg – which is at least 10-15mpg better in our experience, than a non petrol-hybrid & for fleet customer’s, the news just get’s better & better.

 In conclusion, the baby Lexus SUV is actually one of the better Lexus models currently on offer to drive.
 It’s attractively priced, offers good savings for company car drivers, is brilliantly put together & it’s stylish as well.
-On the downside, the boot’s on the small side, you can’t get Apple CarPlay or Android Auto ( yet ) & that CVT box stifles some fun out of the drive.
+On the downside, the boot’s on the small side, you can’t get Apple CarPlay or Android Auto ( yet ) & that CVT gear box isn’t the best.

-When weighed up against the Audi Q2, BMW X2 & Mercedes GLA as a company car, we’d choose the Lexus.
+However, none of these pit us off.
+When weighed up against the Audi Q2, BMW X2 & Mercedes GLA as a company car, we’d choose the UX every time.
 Only the Volvo XC40 offer’s greater practicality & kerb appeal.
-But, company car driver’s beware, in auto form, the XC40 comes with far higher BIK rates than the UX, 33% in year one for example.
-In real money, the saving you’d make if you chose a UX, would pay for the cost of your 2 week Summer holiday.
-Definitely food for thought !
+But, in auto form, the XC40 comes with far higher BIK rates than the UX, 33% in year one for example, which is 11% more than the UX.
+Choose the UX & your Summer Holiday is paid for.